karma-exchange-org/karma-exchange/TEAM-CONTRIB.md

 To incorporate code review feedback just follow the prior modification and push instructions and re-run your tests, but skip the step of creating a new branch:

     <make your changes>
-    $ mvn test
+    $ mvn appengine:devserver
-    $ git add .
+    $ git add --all .
     $ git commit -a
     $ git push origin <my-awesome-feature>

 ### Merging the code

-Once you have received code review approval follow the [merge instructions](https://help.github.com/articles/merging-a-pull-request).
+Once you have received code review approval follow the [merging directly on github instructions](https://help.github.com/articles/merging-a-pull-request).
 In most cases it should just be as simple as clicking the "Merge pull request" button.

 After the code is merged, delete your branch on git hub by clicking "delete branch".